NelsonMinar/vector-river-map/README.md

 here in this example, Gunicorn has [many configuration options](http://docs.gunicorn.org/en/latest/configure.html).

+* `tilestache.cfg` sets up TileStache to serve a single layer named `rivers` from the `merged_rivers` table, backed by a cache in `/tmp/stache`.
+It uses the [VecTiles
+provider](http://tilestache.org/doc/TileStache.Goodies.VecTiles.html), the
-* `tilestache.cfg` sets up TileStache to serve a single layer named `riverst` with a disk cache in `/tmp/stache`.
-It uses the [VecTiles provider](http://tilestache.org/doc/TileStache.Goodies.VecTiles.html), the magic in TileStache that takes care of doing PostGIS queries and serving back nicely cropped GeoJSON tiles.
+magic in TileStache that takes care of doing PostGIS queries and preparing nicely cropped GeoJSON tiles.
 At this layer we start making significant cartographic decisions.

-* `serverTest.py` is a very simple Python client test that inspects a few vector tiles for basic correctness and reports load times.
+* `serverTest.py` is a simple Python client test that inspects a few vector tiles for basic correctness and reports load times. `slowTiles.py` is another simple test client for timing a few particularly slow tiles for the larger US data set.

 * `rivers-leaflet.html` and `rivers-polymaps.html` are two alternate
 Javascript map renderers.
 [Leaflet](http://leafletjs.com/) is an actively